 Since this recipe has no eggs, you can use it for a quick cookie dough sugar fix!
 Or use a melon ball scoop or small spoon to create cookie dough bits for sprinkling over ice cream or as an ingredient in other dessert recipes.

 Easy and Creative Eggless, Milkless

 Almond cookies: Instead of vanilla extract use the same amount of almond extract.
 Add an almond sliver to the center of each cookie for decoration.

 Nutty Cookies: If you have them, add up to a tablespoon of finely chopped walnuts, pecans, almonds or other nuts.

 Add a festive touch: Sprinkle with colored sugar just after they come out of the oven.
 Their heat will make the sugar slightly melt and adhere to the top.
-Try red and green sugars for Christmas, silver or clear and blue sugars for Hanukah or orange and black sugars for Halloween!
+Try red and green sugars for Christmas, silver or clear and blue sugars for Hanukah, red and blue for 4th of July or orange and black sugars for Halloween!

 Confectioner’s Sugar: A fine dusting of confectioner’s sugar after baking adds a nice touch too.

-Chocolate Chips: Add up to 2 tablespoons of mini or regular chocolate chips, coarsly chopped chocolate or other candy.
+Chocolate Chips: Add up to 2 tablespoons of mini or regular chocolate chips, coarsely chopped chocolate or other candy.